krisleech/medicine/README.md

 cast_vote.call(3)
 ```

-In this example Isopod adds a private method called `vote_repo` which returns `Vote`.
+In this example Medicine adds a private method called `vote_repo` which returns `Vote`.

 ## Injecting a dependency